RTLS – Real Time Location Systems

 Two-way Ranging Algorithm

-This mechanism has been started to be used when some manufacturers of Ultra Wide Band (UWB) radio modules like #decawave have been able to measure the timestamp in a so precise way that they are able to get the timestamp, in nanoseconds, at which a radio signal arrived, and they are also able to program a the next sending at a specific nanosecond.
+We started using this mechanism when some manufacturers of Ultra Wide Band (UWB) radio modules like Qorvo have been able to measure the timestamp in a so precise way that they are able to get the timestamp, in nanoseconds, at which a radio signal arrived, and they are also able to program a the next sending at a specific nanosecond.
 The following picture shows the communication between 2 devices using the timestamps for the Two-Way Ranging Algorithm.

 The figure shows how important is the timestamp in the radio messages.
 Lets do the process step by step: